divadbaroon/Junov.1/README.md

 ```
 </details>

-See /usage for how to create and use your own profile.
+See /usage for how to create and use your own profiles.

  ## Supported Languages
  Arabic, English (Australia, Ireland, UK, USA), Finnish, French, German, Hindi, Korean, Mandarin, Russian, Spanish